agama-project/agama-project.github.io/docs/user/reference/cli.md

 - `show` — Generate an installation profile with the current settings
 - `load` — Read and load a profile
 - `validate` — Validate a profile using JSON Schema
-- `generate` — Generate and print a native Agama JSON configuration from any kind and location.
+- `generate` — Generate and print a native Agama JSON configuration from any kind and location
 - `edit` — Edit and update installation option using an external editor

 ## `agama config show`